-Recently, Idanim conducted a 1-hour masterclass with one of our experts Toby Ouvry, on the fundamentals of mindfulness practices.
-This session was dedicated to help people discover how to harness their senses, mind, and consciousness to live in the present moment for heightened awareness and controlled thoughts.Watch the video below to listen to the complete masterclass conducted by our expert Toby Ouvry.
+Recently, Idanim conducted a 1-hour masterclass with one of our experts Toby Ouvry, meditation and mindfulness coach at INSEAD School of Business, Singapore campus, on the fundamentals of mindfulness meditation.
+This session was dedicated to help people discover how to harness their senses, mind, and consciousness to live in the present moment for heightened awareness and controlled thoughts.Watch the video below to find out what is the meaning of meditation in the complete masterclass conducted by our expert Toby Ouvry.

 Meditating on senses: It is like experiencing your body like a mountain, your thoughts and associated feelings as clouds, and your mind or consciousness as the sky.
 By relating to the solidity of your body as being like a mountain, you can re-contextualize how you experience your thoughts and feelings.
 Being less easily swayed and manipulated by them, you bring solidity to your experience of the present moment.

-Meditating on consciousness: When you meditate with consciousness, you watch your thoughts and notice the spaces between thoughts, drop into these spaces and extend them significantly, and insert a short pause or still-point at the bottom of each breath to help get comfortable in that sky-like space of your conscious awareness.
+Meditating on consciousness: When you practice mindfulness with consciousness, you watch your thoughts and notice the spaces between thoughts, drop into these spaces and extend them significantly, and insert a short pause or still-point at the bottom of each breath to help get comfortable in that sky-like space of your conscious awareness.